-Baseline noise monitoring undertaken in 2016 during normal operating conditions concluded that;
+Baseline noise monitoring undertaken in 2016 and again in 2020 during normal operating conditions concluded that;

 'The results show that the site noise during normal operations, has no impact during the day or night periods at any of the NSRs identified.
 This is partially due to high traffic flows on nearby roads.'